Using the OpenID Connect Hybrid Flow

 Authorization

-request header using the HTTP basic mechanism1.
+request header using the HTTP basic mechanism.

-POST /oauth/v2/oauth-token HTTP/1.1
+POST /oauth/v2/oauth-token HTTP/1.1Host: localhost:8443Content-Type: application/x-www-form-urlencodedgrant_type=authorization_code&code=xPwTedMCpix4I14rYlrlkXWYnBOxEv4G&client_id=www&client_secret=the_secret&redirect_uri=https%3A%2F%2Flocalhost%2Fcallback

 scope was

 used in the authorization request.
-If so configured, the response will also include a Refresh Token:
+If so configured, the response will also include a refresh token:

 Testing